 - digestive upsets: stomach pain, nausea, indigestion, changes in bowel habits

 There are 3 common types of depression: Major depression, dysthymic disorder and bi-polar disorder.
 Professional treatment is necessary for each of these types of depression.
 Treatments range from Psychotherapy alone, Medication in combination with psychotherapy and possibly electroconvulsive therapy.
-Your psychotherapist is well trained to prescribe the proper treatment.
-The clinicians at The Port Jefferson Psychological & Vocational Associates have many years of experience in diagnosing and treating depression.
-Most people can start feeling well again in a few weeks.
+Your psychotherapist is well trained to provide the proper treatment.
+The clinicians at Port Jefferson Psychological & Vocational, P.C, have many years of experience in diagnosing and treating depression.
+Most people can start feeling well again in a few month.
 For more information regarding depression or its treatment, contact us.